 Dust mites thrive on the small bits of skin we shed in our homes, particularly in the bedroom.
 Give your mattress a spray with equal parts hydrogen peroxide and water to kill the insects.
 Allow the mattress to dry completely before remaking the bed with clean bedding.

 To kill germs and bacteria, spray plastic toys with hydrogen peroxide.
 Allow it to sit on the surfaces for a few minutes and then rinse with plain water.

 Make Your Garden Grow

 That extra oxygen molecule in hydrogen peroxide boosts a plant's ability to absorb nutrients from the soil.
-And all it takes is just a little bit.
-Mix a solution of one gallon room-temperature water and one teaspoon hydrogen peroxide.
+Mix one part 3 percent hydrogen peroxide with four parts room-temperature water.
 Use it right away to fertilize outdoor and indoor plants.

 Protect Plants From Disease

 Insects, fungus, and plant diseases can easily be transferred from plant to plant.
 Use hydrogen peroxide to sanitize garden tools like Fiskars Pruning Shears and containers after each use.